Ottawa, April 17, 2018

 - (a) from outside Canada to a place inside Canada; or

 - (b) from a place outside Canada in transit through Canada to another place outside Canada.

 9. Examples of commercial carriers include operators of a scheduled air service, scheduled and unscheduled charters, air taxi and air commuter operations, and air cargo flights.

-10. For greater certainty, the CBSA requires all commercial operators, including regional and local trans-border operators, to provide the prescribed information in the prescribed time and manner.
-This requirement applies regardless of the number of persons on board or the frequency of a commercial carrier's operations.
-Commercial carriers are expected to provide the prescribed information for flights even if no commercial passengers or goods are on board (for example, "ferry flights", which include both service and repositioning flights).
+10. For greater certainty, the CBSA requires all commercial carriers, including regional and local trans-border operators, to provide the prescribed information in the prescribed time and manner.
+This requirement applies regardless of the number of persons on board or the frequency of a commercial carrier’s operations.
+Commercial carriers are expected to provide the prescribed information for flights even if no commercial passengers or goods are on board (e.g., “ferry flights”, which include both service and repositioning flights).

-11. Operators of aircraft which do not fall within the above definition of "commercial aircraft" are not currently required to provide the prescribed information.
+11. Operators of aircraft which do not fall within the above definition of “commercial aircraft” are not currently required to provide the prescribed information.
 Examples of non-commercial aircraft include those used for personal transportation or corporate/business aircraft, where there was no exchange of money for transportation.
-General aviation is addressed in greater detail in Memorandum D2-5-12, Telephone Reporting for General Aviation and Marine Pleasure Craft.
+General Aviation is addressed in greater detail in Departmental Memorandum D-2-5-12, Telephone Reporting for General Aviation and Marine Pleasure Craft.